Welcome to the Euro Challenge!

-Welcome to the Euro Challenge – an exciting educational opportunity for high schools students (grades 9 & 10) to learn about the European Union (EU) – the largest trading partner of the US – and its single currency, the euro.
-The program offers students of global studies, economics, world history/geography or European studies a unique experience that moves them out of the classroom into the real world.
+The Euro Challenge is an exciting educational opportunity for 9th- and 10th-grade students to learn about the European Union (EU) – the largest trading partner of the U.S. – and its single currency, the euro.
+The competition offers students a unique experience that moves them out of the classroom into the real world.

 For the competition, students research problems and solutions to Europe’s economic challenges.
 A team of three to five students presents its findings in a competition format.
 The best teams from each region travel to NYC to compete in the national finals at the Federal Reserve Bank of New York.
 Conditional on an annual grant, winning teams can win awards and a trip to Washington generously offered by the Moody’s Foundation.